PLANNING YOUR TRIP TO LADAKH

 We advise that children unable to communicate yet do not come to Ladakh.
 They may feel discomfort from the altitude if they cannot express this then this could present some difficulty.

-Otherwise it should be fine, granted that you take the necessary measures mentioned above.
-Children's lungs often cope better with the acclimatisation however they are harder to keep still and so more likely to have a problem if they are active.
+Otherwise, it should be fine, granted that you take the necessary measures mentioned above.
+Children's lungs often cope better with acclimatisation however they are harder to keep still and so more likely to have a problem if they are active.